IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

 ## Setup each Host Manually

+## Assign unique ostname

-1. SSH to each host and update the hostname.
+SSH to each host and update the hostname.
 Use the command `hostnamectl` to update the hostname.
 Hostname will be updated however, terminal session hostname will be update upon next login or re-login to check if update.
 Ensure hostnames are unique to avoid conflict during setup.

     ```shell
     hostnamectl set-hostname ira-sat-on-prem-demo-zone-2
     ```

+# Register host via subcription manager

-2. Ensure Red Hat subscription license covers Red Hat Software Collections.
+Ensure Red Hat subscription license covers Red Hat Software Collections.
 Register host using subscription-manager and enter the username, password, and Pool ID when needed.

     ```
     subscription-manager register